MarginallyClever/Robot-Overlord-App/README.md

 At this time there is no Maven repository that works for us.
 You'll have to install OpenCV from source files.
 Please see https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html for complete instructions.

-## Get help ##

-Please joint our Discord channel and talk live with a human!  https://discord.gg/Q5TZFmB

 ## Misc ##